russor/crazierl/README.md

 Erlang, the FreeBSD rtld, and object files from this source, including some which override files in the Erlang distribution.

+## How to build

+Should build with gmake on FreeBSD matching the version returned from syscall\_\_\_sysctl in kernel_src/kernel.c This will use Erlang/OTP from pkg, but you can change OPTDIR in Makefile to use a different build.
+Using a checked build can be very helpful for finding kernel bugs that manifest in returning improper results to BEAM.
+Crazierl is (currently) 32-bit, but can build on 32-bit or 64-bit FreeBSD.
+Send me email if you have trouble building.

 ## What is it based on

 Erlang/OTP provides for the userland and was the inspiration for the